 The outdoor unit needs unrestricted airflow.
 Do not cover it or place items on or next to it.
 Do not allow grass clippings, leaves, or other debris to accumulate on the sides or top of the unit.
-And, maintain a 12" (304.8 mm) minimum clearance between the outdoor unit and tall grass, vines, shrubs, etc.
+And, maintain a 12" (305 mm) minimum clearance between the outdoor unit and tall grass, vines, shrubs, etc.

-• Check Condensate Drain
+Check Condensate Drain

-Your air conditioner removes humidity from your home during the cooling season.
+Your heat pump removes humidity from your home during the cooling season.
 After a few minutes of operation, water should trickle from the condensate drain of the indoor coil.
 Check this occasionally to be sure the drain system is not clogged.
 Drainage will be limited if you live in a very dry environment.

-• Do Not Operate Below 55°F/13°C
+Do Not Operate Below 55°F/13°C in Cooling Mode

-Your outdoor unit is not designed to operate when outdoor temperatures are lower than 55_F/13°C without modification.
+Your outdoor unit is not designed to operate when outdoor temperatures are lower than 55°F/13°C without modification.
 If operation below this temperature is required, consult your authorized dealer.